Postpartum Depression & Perinatal Therapy in Portland

 Reconnect with yourself— finding your identity beyond just being “the mom”

-Feel confident in your parenting — find your parenting style and build trust in yourself and decisions
+Feel confident in your parenting — find your parenting style and build trust in yourself and your decisions

 Enjoy motherhood and bond with your baby